Transitional arrangements - Remutaka name change

 - To plan, fund and construct appropriate buildings, structures, infrastructure and facilities to facilitate the construction and operation of the tourist heritage railway;

-- Facilitate research, discussion, education and interchange of information on topics related to the Rimutaka Incline Railway and environs.
+- Facilitate research, discussion, education and interchange of information on topics related to the Remutaka Incline Railway and environs.

 Steering Committee Origins